 To tackle a crisis

-Companies need to be able to react quickly to changes in their customer base.
+Companies must be able to respond quickly to changes in their customer base.

 Analysis of what is happening with a particular customer can help to create better responses and prevent customer loss or damage caused by delayed action.

-On the other hand, investing resources in branding when no real change or apparent problems take place will only mean that they are throwing away money without getting anything back.
+On the other hand, investing resources in branding when no real change or apparent problems occur will only mean that they are wasting money without gaining anything in return.

 Sentiment Analysis Use Cases